How to Choose the Right Youth Archery Bow and Arrow Sets for your Kids

 Again, the 1st Shot Youth Archery Set is suggested for kids between the ages of 4-7.
 This solid fiberglass bow is very tough and should last through many years of use allowing you to "hand it down" from child to child.

-For older kids, of the 8-18 range, you'll need to start paying attention to the weight of the bows and have a feel for how strong your kids are.
+For older kids, of the 10-18 range, you'll need to start paying attention to the weight of the bows and have a feel for how strong your kids are.
 You never want a bow that's too strong for them to pull, but you want one that is heavy enough to make them work at pulling.
-Our "3Rivers Youth Archery Bow Kit" was designed for kids in the 8-18 year range.
+Our 3Rivers Youth Archery Bow Kit was designed for kids in the 8-18 year range.
 It's available in right or left handed models in weights of 24# (Ages 8-12) and 36# (Ages 12-18).
 Please note that some kids between the ages of 16 and 18 are ready for adult bows.
-This "youth archery" page is targeting kids who have never shot archery before and are just getting started.
-When you get into the higher age brackets you have many more "adult" bows to choose from.
+This youth archery page is targeting kids who have never shot archery before and are just getting started.
+When you get into the higher age brackets you have many more adult bows to choose from.

-The "3Rivers Youth Archery Bow Kit" (Pictured Below) comes with everything your child needs to get started shooting bows and arrows.
+The 3Rivers Youth Archery Bow Kit (Pictured Below) comes with everything your child needs to get started shooting bows and arrows.
 These kits come with a nice take-down (comes apart in three pieces for storage or travel) recurve bow with a warm hardwood riser and laminated hardwood and fiberglass limbs.
-Also included are: A bowstringer, a nylon clip-on belt quiver, three safe-glass arrows, an armguard, a shooting tab, an arrow rest, a target, instruction booklet, and even a nylon carring case.
+Also included are: A bow stringer, a belt quiver (belt required), three durable 27½" feather fletched fiberglass arrows, an armguard, a shooting tab, an arrow rest, 25" x 25" paper FITA target, and a bow case.
 Once your kids graduate from this last kit, they are ready to move into the adult longbows and recurves.